Reazzi/reazzi-landing-page/content/pages/index.md

     title: Reazzi
     subtitle: Real Quick.
 Real Eazy.
     text: >
-      Reazzi paves the way to make your finances a cinch!
+      **Reazzi** paves the way to make your finances a cinch!
 Regardless of your experience or knowledge we’ll guide you to success.
 Whether you are a first home buyer uncertain on the home ownership journey or a seasoned investor looking to refinance your portfolio.

-      Our **smart apply** engine will bring every loan, from everywhere, so you can spend less time worrying about finances and more time finding your dream home.
+      With our **smart apply** engine you can apply for any loan, from everywhere, so you can spend less time worrying about finances and more time finding your dream home.

       Every step is **Reazzi**…*that is Real Quick, and Real Eazy.*